Medically reviewed by Drugs.com. Last updated on Jun 5, 2023.

 Almotriptan is not an ordinary pain reliever.
-It will not help with any kind of pain other than migraine headaches. almotriptan is given to people when their headaches are not helped by acetaminophen (Tylenol®), aspirin, or other pain relievers.
+It will not help with any kind of pain other than migraine headaches.
+This medicine is usually used in people whose headaches are not helped or relieved by acetaminophen (Tylenol®), aspirin, or other pain relievers.

 Appropriate studies have not been performed on the relationship of age to the effects of almotriptan in children younger than 12 years of age.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of almotriptan in the elderly.
-However, elderly patients are more likely to have age-related kidney problems, which may require caution in patients receiving almotriptan.
+However, elderly patients are more likely to have age-related kidney problems, which may require caution and an adjustment in the dose for patients receiving almotriptan.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.